Think there’s nothing to do in Dayton?

 83. Drink a green beer or two, and soak it up with ooey-gooey Pub Fries or a traditional Irish breakfast at the Dublin Pub's famous St. Patrick's Day celebration.

 87. Get scared silly at the Lewisburg Cave.
-The cave was the No. 1 haunted attraction in a USA Today’s readers poll in 2018.
+The cave was the No. 1 haunted attraction in a USA Today readers’ poll back in 2018.
 What’s eerier than a real cave with fluttering bats overhead?

 92. Support local artists and musicians at the Market at the Park.
-It’s a new space for artisans and to support budding entrepreneurs.
+It’s a newer space to spotlight artisans and to support budding entrepreneurs.

-94. Raise your glass to the Ohio Renaissance Festival, celebrating 30 years in 2019.
+94. Raise your glass to the Ohio Renaissance Festival.
 Make sure you plan to visit sometime during the fall festival season.
 The festival runs weekends Labor Day through the end of October.

 95. Visit the Wright Brothers NATIONAL Museum.
 That’s right.
-In 2018, the museum housed at Carillon Park earned a national designation.
+Two years ago, the museum housed at Carillon Park earned a national designation.
 The museum has more Wright artifacts on display than any other place in the world, including the 1905 Wright Flyer III: the only airplane designated a National Historic Landmark, the first practical flying machine.